Sharadjogi100696/udemy-rxjs-course/6-Subjects.md

 # RxJS subject

-subject can be treated as observable as well as observer
+- subject can be treated as observable as well as observer
+- subject.asObservale() is just a derived state of subject.

 ```js
 const sub = new Subject();